Efficient Epistemic Uncertainty Estimation in Regression Ensemble Models Using Pairwise-Distance Estimators: Data

 On the other hand, the \textit{bimodal} dataset was created by sampling $x$ from an exponential distribution with parameter $\lambda=2$, and then sampling $n$ from a Bernoulli distribution with $p=0.5$.
 Based on the value of $n$, the $y$ value was determined as:

 Note that for both \textit{bimodal} and \textit{hetero} data $z \sim N(0,1)$.

 Regarding the multi-dimensional environments, namely \textit{Pendulum}, \textit{Hopper}, \textit{Ant}, and \textit{Humanoid}, the training sets and test sets were collected using different approaches.
 The training sets were obtained by applying a random policy, while the test sets were generated using an expert policy.
 This methodology was employed to ensure diversity between the training and test datasets.
+Distribution shift is an inherent challenge in robotic dynamics, where data generated from different policies can vary significantly.
+These shifts, such as those observed in sim2real and imitation learning contexts.
 Notably, the OpenAI Gym library was utilized, with minor modifications \citep{brockman2016openai}.